 To identify whether files are in your project or a referenced project, select Group By > Project.

 Take actions to resolve problem files.
 For example, right-click a problem file and select Add to Project or Add External File.
 For advice on resolving problem files, see Check Dependency Results and Resolve Problems.

 Hover over a file to read the file name in the tooltip at any zoom level.
 Double-click to open the file.
 Expand or collapse files in the graph by clicking the arrows next to the file names.
 View dependent blocks under an expanded file, and double-click a dependent block to highlight it in the model.

 Right-click files in the graph to use commands such as Open, Compare, or Source Control operations.

 You can perform file operations on multiple files.
 To fit the view to the currently selected files, press F.

 Export selected files using the Export menu.
-You can switch to the files or batch views with the files selected, or send the file paths to a workspace variable.
+You can switch to the files or custom task views with the files selected, or send the file paths to a workspace variable.
 You can also save and reload graph layouts, and save the graph as an image file, using Save As.
 Your graph layout is saved with the project.
 See Save, Open, and Compare Dependency Analysis Results.

 Alternatively, you can work with the graph information programmatically.
 See Automate Simulink Project Tasks Using Scripts.